JTOne123/SimpleEssentials/SimpleEssentials.ToQuery/README.md

  ```

  ### Parameterized Use
- When passing in variabled into the expression your query will be automatically parameterized.
+ When passing in variables into the expression your query will be automatically parameterized.
  ```C#
 var testVariable = 50;
 var queryObject = new ExpToMsSql().Select<CustomCampaign>().Where<CustomCampaign>(x => x.Id == testVariable).Generate();